Corentin-dupriez/pomo6/README.md

 If the user doesn't have an account yet, they can use the register button to create one.
 Otherwise, they can log in.

+## Requirements
+- The application must have at least 10 web pages
+- At least 5 pages must use CBV
+- The application must have at least 5 independent models
+- The application must have at least 5 forms
+- The application must have at least 5 templates
+- Have a public part
+- Login/register/logout functionality
+- Private part
+- Customized admin site with at least 5 custom options
+- Unauthenticated users have only get permissions and post on login/register
+- Authenticated users have CRUD access to their content
+- 2 groups of admins: One with full CRUD (superuser) and one with limited CRUD (staff)
+- User roles managed from admin site
+- Role management secure and error safe
+- Error handling and data validation to avoid crash

 ## Learning journey
 The goal of the project is just to get better at Django, and try to improve the